heroku/heroku-builds/README.md

 # Contributing

 Contributions to the plugin are welcome.
-Report bugs and suggestions using GitHub Issues on this repository.
+Report bugs and suggestions using GitHub Issues on the repository.

 # FAQ